Gente di mare

+Description and performance

 The song is a blues-influenced ballad, in which the singers describe the qualities of the "people of the sea".
 They describe themselves as "people of the plain", who are "prisoners of this city", while contrasting that with the freedom of the people of the sea "who leave [things] behind".

-The song was performed seventh on the night, following 's Lotta Engberg with "Boogaloo" and preceding 's Nevada with "Neste barco à vela".
+The song was performed seventh on the night, following 's "Boogaloo" by Lotta Engberg and preceding 's "Neste barco à vela" by Nevada.
 At the close of voting, it had received 103 points, placing 3rd in a field of 22.

 While not winning the contest, the song achieved considerable popularity, becoming a Top 10 hit in most parts of Continental Europe and Scandinavia in the summer of 1987 (#7 in Switzerland, #8 in Austria, #6 in Sweden) and was included on the compilations of Winners and Classics produced to coincide with the Congratulations special in late 2005.

 It was succeeded as Italian representative at the 1988 contest by Luca Barbarossa with "Vivo (Ti scrivo)".

-Dutch-language covers

-Dutch satirists Henk Spaan and Harry Vermeegen performed the song in 1988 on their successful TV show Verona as "Ach, laat maar waaien".

-A Dutch reworked version, called "Alles kwijt" was done by Marco Borsato.